Nicolae Ciucă: Awards

 Ciucă is the recipient of the Ordre national du Mérite of the French Republic, Commander rank, and of the National Order of Merit of Romania, Commander rank.
 In 2019, he was awarded the Order of the Star of Romania, Officer rank.
 In 2020, he was awarded the Legion of Merit by U.S. Ambassador Adrian Zuckerman.

 Controversies

 Plagiarism

 Nicolae Ciucă has been accused of plagiarizing his PhD thesis by the independent news organization PressOne.
 Following a year and a half-long investigation, the organization was able to transcribe and digitalize his thesis, "The dimension of the Romanian army's engagement in multinational joint operations", finding that multiple pages of his work were copied, word for word, from other works without the texts correctly attributed to the original authors and lacking the requisite quotation marks, as required by academic norms.
-During the investigation, journalist Emilia Șercan discovered that at least 42 out of the 138 pages in the doctorate thesis were plagiarized and that 94.2% of the plagiarized content in Prime Minister Nicolae Ciucă's thesis originates from non-digitized works, which could not be detected using anti-plagirizing software.
+During the investigation, journalist Emilia Șercan discovered that at least 42 out of the 138 pages in the doctorate thesis were plagiarized and that 94.2% of the plagiarized content in Prime Minister Nicolae Ciucă's thesis originates from non-digitized works, which could not be detected using anti-plagiarizing software.
 Nicolae Ciucă denied the accusations, stating they "cannot be scientifically proven."